boblauer/MockDate/README.md

 __date__: __`String`__

-The string representation of the `Date` to be returned when no parameters are passed to `new Date()`.
+The string representation of the date which is passed to the `new Date()` constructor.
+This creates the `Date` to be returned when no parameters are passed to `new Date()`.

 __date__: __`Number`__